d11wtq/rdo/README.md

 ### Performing read queries

 There is no difference in the interface for reads or writes.
-Just call the #execute method—which always returns a RDO::Result—for both.
+Just call the #execute method in both cases.
+This always returns a RDO::Result.
 RDO::Result includes the Enumerable module.
 Some operations, such as #count may be optimized by the driver.